top of page

 The most prominent cause of startup failure is conflict between founders.
 Every conflict is undesirable, yet conflicts are inevitable.
 When individuals with diverse backgrounds, visions, and aspirations come together to build a company, disagreements are bound to arise.
 However, what separates successful startups from those that falter is the presence of a solid foundation—a founders’ agreement.
 A founders’ agreement serves as a vital framework for resolving disputes, clarifying roles and responsibilities, and establishing a shared vision among the founding team.

-In this article, we will delve into the importance of a founders’ agreement and explore how it can mitigate conflicts, enhance collaboration, and ultimately pave the way for the success of a startup venture.
+In this article, we will explore the importance of a founders’ agreement and how it can mitigate conflicts, enhance collaboration, and ultimately ensure the success of a startup venture.

 What is a Founders' Agreement?

-A founders' agreement is a crucial document (generally laid down in the form of a legal agreement), that outlines the rights, responsibilities, and obligations of the founders of a startup.
+A founders' agreement is a crucial document (generally laid down in the form of a legal agreement) that outlines the rights, responsibilities, and obligations of a startup's founders.
 It serves as a legal contract that establishes a framework for decision-making, ownership, and dispute resolution among the founders.
 The importance of a founders' agreement cannot be overstated, especially in the early stages of a startup, as it helps mitigate potential conflicts and sets the foundation for a successful and harmonious business venture.

 When to do it?

 Ideally, the right time would be at the very start of things.
 When founders have joined hands and come together, they should put some basic understanding into tangible writing.
-Without getting into hassles (and also because the plan or product or way forward would be far from having shape), at the least the founders should write down over an email what they've agreed upon this far.
+Without getting into hassles (and also because the plan or product or way forward would be far from having shape), at the least, the founders should write down what they've agreed upon this far over an email.

 If neither of the above has been done, the time prescription is – do it at the earliest.